Envy-Life/Envy-Life/Superteam POW.md

 Recieved a grant for publishing an IOS Flutter package that exposes similar functionality to Solana Wallet Adapter [IOS_Wallet_Connect](https://pub.dev/packages/ios_wallet_connect)

+Worked on a Solana AMI (amazon machine image) for easier and faster rust build times and optmised caching

 Ex-Developer @[capx.fi](https://capx.fi)

-Worked on the Capx App mainly on backend and verifications [Capx App](https://app.capx.fi/explore)
+Worked on the Capx App especially on backend and verifications [Capx App](https://app.capx.fi/explore)

 Worked on a ZKP Biometric Authentication System for a client in collaboration with [Amit Dua](https://scholar.google.co.in/citations?user=_yrjAP4AAAAJ&hl=en).
 [Github](https://github.com/Envy-Life/Biometric-Authentication-ZKP)